Einsteins-Workshop/launch-mc/README.md

     a.
 In any writeable directory (preferrably in C:\Users\Einstein, `cd \Users\Einstein`), run `git clone https://github.com/Einsteins-Workshop/launch-mc.git`

-4. In command prompt, type `echo %COMPUTERNAME%` to check that %COMPUTERNAME% has the correct format, either starting with EINSTEIN and ending in two digits or starting with some number of digits.
-If not, report to IT

-5. Make sure that Minecraft is already installed on the computer
+4. Make sure that Minecraft is already installed on the computer

-6. If using a windows machine, go to repository in a command shell that is run as admininstrator and
+5. If using a windows machine, go to repository in a command shell that is run as admininstrator and

     a.
 Run `pip install pywin32`

     b.
-Run `python windows_setup.py` while in the git clone directory
+Run `python windows_setup.py` while in the git clone src directory(e.g. `cd launch-mc\src`)

-7. Copy shortcuts from the subdirectory build in the launch-mc subdirectory to the Desktop
+6. Copy one or two shortcuts from the subdirectory build in the launch-mc subdirectory to the Desktop

-8. Pin the 1.19.4 Minecraft launcher to the taskbar.
+7. Pin the 1.19.4 Minecraft launcher to the taskbar.